aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-formatting/format-worksheet-cells-in-a-workbook/_index.md

 Number formats also make data more meaningful.
 By applying different number formats, you can change the appearance of numbers without changing the number behind the appearance.

-Aspose.Cells provides lets you draw borders around cells and ranges easily.
+Aspose.Cells lets you draw borders around cells and ranges easily.
 It also lets you apply fonts and shade cells.
 The component is efficient enough that you can format a complete row or column, set alignments, wrap and rotate text in cells.
 Aspose.Cells further supports all number formats supported by Microsoft Excel.

 This article shows how to create a console application in Visual Studio that generates an annual sales report.
 The workbook is created from scratch, then data is inserted and the worksheet is formatted.
 We show how to create a simple console application which creates an Excel workbook (you can also use a template file), insert sales data into the first worksheet, format the data and save an Excel file.

 ### **Process**

-Below are the steps involved how to create a spreadsheet and format different cells in different rows and columns of a worksheet.
+Below are the steps involved in creating a spreadsheet and formatting different cells in various rows and columns of a worksheet.

 1. Download and install Aspose.Cells:
    1. [Download](https://downloads.aspose.com/cells/cpp) Aspose.Cells for C++.
    1. Install it on your development computer.
 1. Create a project and add references:
    1. Start Visual Studio.
    1. Create a new console application.
    1. Add a reference to Aspose.Cells, for example …\Program Files\Aspose\Aspose.Cells\Bin\Net1.0\Aspose.Cells.dll
 1. Add the following code to the project:

 ```c++